 As my shutter clicked away, I watched Accra’s creatives and her misfits, her excluded and most privileged rub shoulders beneath the baking sun.
 It had cost them nothing to bask in an open space filled with a world of music and political art.
 If the government is serious about empowering young people through the creative arts, then providing spaces that encourage creativity is the best start.
 Why not transform abandoned properties as evidence for a transformation in policy?

 The crowd grew thicker as evening approached.
-Harmattan Rain who’d provided an eclectic ambience for the day upped the BPM and pushed the crowd towards the whiskey bar.
+Harmattan Rain, who’d provided an eclectic ambience for the day, upped the BPM and pushed the crowd towards the whiskey bar.
 Adjoa Armah perched regally on a stool as she drew them round.
-She delivered a monologue on existing between alienation and familiarity since her move ‘back’ to Accra.
+She delivered a monologue on existing between alienation and familiarity since her move “back” to Accra.
 Each forceful line began “Home is…” and she spoke beyond the audience that arced around her.
-She spoke for me and the disaffected youth of the diaspora, turning back towards Africa to find the best way forward.
-For the free youth of Ghana, unshackled from reliance on their inert elected officials.
-For young artists with too few public spaces to wonder and grow in together.
-For young collaborators spreading a message of resistance.
-For a global generation facing extinction as a firm possibility.
-For all these potential people, she spoke the truth—our home is a place that has long been in limbo.
+She spoke for me and the disaffected youth of the diaspora, turning back towards Africa to find the best way forward; for the free youth of Ghana, unshackled from reliance on their inert elected officials; for young artists with too few public spaces to wonder and grow in together; for young collaborators spreading a message of resistance.
+She spoke for a global generation facing extinction as a firm possibility; for all these potential people, she spoke the truth—our home is a place that has long been in limbo.